 12.11 LIBRARY BOOKS.

 Library books are catalogued in the University Library where detailed records of the book inventory are maintained.
-The libraries furnish the Property Management Office with annual reports for proper update to the central assets records.
+The libraries furnish Capital Assets Management with annual reports for proper update to the central assets records.
 The annual report from the Main Library and the Law Library must be provided on a timely basis and will include the annual expenditures for collection additions by fund, the amount of gifts-in-kind, the number of volumes added, the number of volumes withdrawn (lost, destroyed, etc.).
-The Property Management Office will post the library collection additions and withdrawals to the asset management system for reporting to the University's Annual Financial Report.
+Capital Assets Management will post the library collection additions and withdrawals to the asset management system for reporting to the University's Annual Financial Report.
 All negotiations leading to gifts and bequests of such materials must be submitted to the University Librarian before commitments are made.
 (See also V-1.2.)

 12.12 OFF-CAMPUS USE OF PROPERTY.

 b.
-Long-term use: When any equipment belonging either to The University of Iowa or to the federal government, and under the custody of The University of Iowa, is going to be used off-campus for periods longer than six months, this off-campus use shall be approved by the appropriate departmental office and that office shall notify the Property Management Office in writing (Off-Campus Use of Property form) as to the University number, asset description, location, custodian (person responsible), and the expected return date.
+Long-term use: When any equipment belonging either to The University of Iowa or to the federal government, and under the custody of The University of Iowa, is going to be used off-campus for periods longer than six months, this off-campus use shall be approved by the appropriate departmental office and that office shall notify Capital Assets Management in writing (Off-Campus Use of Property form) as to the University number, asset description, location, custodian (person responsible), and the expected return date.

-Note: The Off-Campus Use of Property form and the instructions for completion are available in the Property Management Office or can be found at the following web site: www.uiowa.edu/~fusprop/forms.
+Note: The Off-Campus Use of Property form and the instructions for completion are available in Capital Assets Management or can be found at the following website: http://cam.fo.uiowa.edu/content/forms-and-instructions.

 b.
 Disposition.
 Departments wishing to dispose of a work of art must notify the Director of Facilities Management.
 Operating with the advice of the Art on Campus Committee, the Director of Facilities Management will determine whether the work should be moved to another site on campus, offered for sale, or disposed of in some other manner consistent with University policy and federal law.